konflux-ci/konflux-ci/README.md

 channel's web page.
 You should see a couple of events were sent just after your PR was created.
 E.g. `check_run`, `pull_request`.

-Log into the Konflux UI as `user2` and check your applications.
+:gear: Log into the Konflux UI as `user2` and check your applications.
 Select the application you created earlier, click on `Activity` and `Pipeline runs`.
 A build should've been triggered a few seconds after the PR was created.

 Follow the build progress.
 Depending on your system's load and network connection (the build process involves pulling images), it might take a few minutes for the build to